yyewolf/goaoc/template/markdown/benches.md

 This template generates the benches tables;

 You can modify the disposition as you wish and the program will adapt, other correct table heads :
+It won't look very good in my opinion though..

 | Day | Part One | Part Two | Day | Part One | Part Two |
 | --- | :------: | :------: | --- | :------: | :------: |